23-2-DSDN242/parametric-letterforms-lucycocoa/README.md

 *****
 OTHER VARIATIONS

-when arc stroke's sizes are 100.
+ arc stroke's sizes are 100.
 ```
 if(percent<50)
   { new_letter["Ysize"] = map(percent, 0, 50, oldObj["Ysize"],100);}